etkecc/docker-registry-proxy/README.md

-# Docker Registry Inventory Auth Proxy
+# Docker Registry Proxy

 internal etke.cc service, not usable for any other purposes.

-Pass-through proxy using [PSD](https://gitlab.com/etke.cc/psd) as info provider
+Pass-through proxy with metadata caching and authentication via [PSD](https://gitlab.com/etke.cc/psd).

 ## Config